The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of the Accretion Flow and the Emission Mechanisms: Origin of the X-ray emission

 \subsection{Energy transport into and out of the corona}

-In this section, we analyze the energy flows in the hard state into and out of the corona for the two scenarios highlighted in the previous section: compact coronal emission volumes in the inner $5\,r_{\rm g}$ region of the accretion flow, and a more extended coronal region extending from $10\,r_{\rm g}$ to $130\,r_{\rm g}$.
-Following the approach of \citet{1979ApJ...229..318G,1994ApJ...432L..95H} and \citet[][called AB17 in the following]{2017ApJ...850..141B}, we analyze the flows of energy in its various forms, radiation, ions and electrons, and magnetic field into and out of the corona accounting for the flow velocities of these components (see Fig.\,\ref{f:sketch}), and the time scales of the conversion from one form of energy into another.
+This section discusses the energy flows into and out of the corona for the hard state, focusing on the two corona models from the previous section: compact coronal emission volumes in the inner $5\,r_{\rm g}$ region of the accretion flow, and a more extended coronal region extending from $10\,r_{\rm g}$ to $130\,r_{\rm g}$.
+Following the approach of \citet{1979ApJ...229..318G,1994ApJ...432L..95H}, and \citet{2017ApJ...850..141B} (called AB17 in the following), we analyze the flows of energy in its various forms, radiation, ions and electrons, and magnetic field into and out of the corona accounting for the flow velocities of these components (see Fig.\,\ref{f:sketch}), and the time scales of the conversion from one form of energy into another.
 We largely use the nomenclature of AB17.